outermedia/solr-fusion/src/main/doc/user-guide.md

     has to adjust the __facetWordCount__ when either the order or number of the values beeing mapped is changed.
 * __mapHighlightValue__ - signals whether a highlight value is mapped

-Outgoing:
+Outgoing: To be set by scripting languages only.
+Java implementations return an object of org.outermedia.solrfusion.types.TypeResult.

-* __returnValues__ - a single java.lang.String or a java.util.List<java.lang.String> to return the converted values;
+* __returnValues__ - a single java.lang.Object or a java.util.List<java.lang.String> to return the converted values;
-    the single String value is automatically converted into a List.
+    the single Object value is automatically converted into a List of String (the toString() method is called).
 * __returnWordCounts__ -  if __mapFacetValue__ is true and the order or number of values is modified then the facet word counts need to be adjusted too; the default value is the original word count list

 These entries are directly accessible via simple variable names in the scripting languages supported by Java (e.g. [Javascript](#javascript) and
 [Bean Shell](#bean-shell)).
 In Java implementations the ScriptEnv methods have to be used to access these context variables.

-The following chapters describe them in detail:
+The following chapters describe all predefined Script Types in detail:

 * [Javascript](#javascript)
 * [Bean Shell](#bean-shell)